Covid19: Information for visitors

 I'm a 2020 Member, will my membership be extended?

-All 2020 Memberships have been automatically extended and will now expire on 31/5/2021 (you will not be issued a new card).
-Renewals will be on sale as usual and there will be an optional discount to reflect the period of closure for those wishing to renew.
+All 2020 Memberships have been automatically extended and will now expire on 31/8/2021 (you will not be issued a new card).

 I have Tesco Clubcard vouchers, do I need to book?

-Yes, you will still need to reserve an arrival time slot (at no charge) and pay using your Clubcard vouchers on arrival.
+Unfortunately we cannot reserve entry for Tesco voucher holders, you will need to turn up on the day to book and pay using your Clubcard vouchers on arrival.
 Please print off your Tesco email clearly or show the Tesco voucher on your phone when you arrive.
 Please note that vouchers are valid against standard gate price tickets only (not online prices).

 I have Ticket Agent vouchers, do I need to book?